 In figure 7.2 the intensity distribution of a surface lit by positional and ambient lightsources is described in terms of ambient, diffuse and specular reflection components.
 It can be seen that ambient and diffuse components can be fairly well approximated by linear functions, but the specular term tends to show strong non-linearity if a highlight is detected on the surface.
-That means that constant shading is acceptable if the ambient lightsource is dominant, and Gouraud shading is satisfactory if k_s is negligible compared with k_d and k_a , or if there are no highlights on the surface.
+That means that constant shading is acceptable if the ambient lightsource is dominant, and Gouraud shading is satisfactory if k_s is negligible compared with k_d and k_a , or if there are no highlights on the surface due to the relative arrangement of the lightsources, the eye and the surface.
 If these conditions do not apply, then only Phong shading will be able to provide acceptable image free from artifacts.